mikemaccana/ginjs/README.md

  - Click 'campaigns'
  - Find an old (preferably recent) 'reminder' campaign
  - Click down arrow 'replicate'
+ - You are now in a wizard!
+See th 'next' in the bottom right corner.
  - Pick 'Send to a new segment' then pick 'Group:Events' and the group you just added (ie, the group for the current month)
 - Click 'Nxt; (bottom right), rename to 'reminder for (current month and year)'